Even though I am not the biggest Star Wars fan out there, I still notice the repeating themes underlying the plots of all its movies.

 If you are a parent, a teacher or a mentor, you need to understand that no matter how much you love your children or your students, you cannot always protect them from going astray.
 It will crush your heart, but you should never blame yourself for it.
 You have to accept that only their own decisions will ultimately determine their destiny.

 You may be on the egoic path of self-serving.
 You may only think about yourself most of the time.
 You barely care about how your actions affect other people, let alone the environment.
 Yet even if you have been like that for a long time, you can still decide to change.
-Once you decide to serve others – and you need courage for this, because you are going to face risks you would never have to face otherwise – life will become more meaningful for you, and for others who are impacted by you.
+Once you choose to serve others – and you need courage for this, because you are going to face risks you would never have to face otherwise – life will become more meaningful for you, and for others who are impacted by you.

 Where you are today is not necessarily where you will always be (Luke, Rey)